PennyLaneAI/pennylane/doc/development/guide/architecture.rst

 :class:`~.Device` class, making it one of the basic components of the library.
 It includes basic functionality that is shared for quantum devices, independent of the qubit and CV models.
-PennyLane gives access to multiple simulators and hardware chips through its plugins, each of these devices is implemented as a custom class.
+PennyLane gives access to multiple simulators and hardware chips through its plugins; each of these devices is implemented as a custom class.
 These classes have the ``Device`` class as their parent class.